 A recent survey carried out by Concept Resourcing revealed that the majority of field engineers are looking to move jobs within the next 2 years, with almost half suggesting they will make the move within the next year.

-Forty four percent of those surveyed felt undervalued in their current role.
-When also faced with the ongoing challenge of an aging workforce that could potentially take their knowledge with them as they retire, organisations reliant upon engineers and technicians must consider both what they can do to improve employee retention and what they can do to fill the skills gap.
+44% of those surveyed felt undervalued in their current role.
+When also faced with the ongoing challenge of an ageing workforce that could potentially take their knowledge with them as they retire, organisations reliant upon engineers and technicians must consider both what they can do to improve employee retention and what they can do to fill the skills gap.

 In this blog, using the feedback of the engineers who took part in this survey and our experience providing a working solution to engineers, we have created 3 essential steps to help increase field staff retention.
 There are of course generalised HR points such as reviewing your leave and pension package, but in addition to these points, it is important to look at your team’s working day to help eradicate day-to-day frustrations and build a more productive and committed workforce.